mghpcsim/rtd-nese/docs/source/using-nese.rst

 * Migrate 1: if fileset quota > 99%; files are stubbed (replaced with a small pointer) down to 75% quota
 * Migrate 2: files with access time age > 2 weeks are stubbed
 * Files < 100 MB copied to tape, but also remain on disk

+"Stubbed files" are files on the cache that are migrated to tape and a "pointer" is left on the cache.
+When the pointer is read via Globus, the file is retrieved by the tape robots, promoted to the file cache, and the stub is then replaced with the original file

 For more information on using Globus, see the using Globus section below.